St Edmund Hall, Oxford: Library

-The college library, the deconsecrated 12th-century church of St Peter-in-the-East, was converted in the 1970s, and includes the 14th century tower, which houses a tutor's room at the top.
+The college library, the deconsecrated 12th-century church of St Peter-in-the-East, was converted in the 1970s, and includes the 14th-century tower, which houses a tutor's room at the top.
 The oldest part of the library still standing is the crypt below the church, which dates from the 1130s.
 The library is situated in the original churchyard of St Peter-in-the-East.
 40,000 volumes are housed within it to cater to the wide variety of courses offered at the Hall.
-While many of the graves have had their contents disinterred, several gravestones remain including one belonging to James Sadler, the first English aeronaut, and another which states the occupant died upon February 31.
+While many of the graves have had their contents disinterred, several gravestones remain including one belonging to balloonist James Sadler, the first English aeronaut, and another which states the occupant died upon 31 February.
 The garden contains a seated bronze sculpture of St Edmund as an impoverished student.

 Modern buildings

-In 1934, the Oxford-based architect Fielding Dodd completed the south side of the college's quadrangle, marking the 700th anniversary of St Edmund's consecration as the Archbishop of Canterbury.
+In 1934, the Oxford-based architect Fielding Dodd completed the south side of the college's quadrangle, marking the 700th anniversary of Edmund of Abingdon's consecration as the Archbishop of Canterbury.
 In 1965–9, Kenneth Stevens and Partners, inheritors of Dodd's architectural practice, worked on a large programme of new building at the college, including a new dining hall, common rooms, teaching facilities, and undergraduate accommodation.
 These are at the rear of the main site in the Kelly, Emden, Besse, and Whitehall buildings.
 All first-year undergraduate students are guaranteed accommodation on the main site and many return for their third year after living out, usually in East Oxford, for the duration of their second year.
 The Wolfson Hall, the 20th-century dining hall, seats approximately 230 people and is used by students on a daily basis for breakfast, lunch and dinner.

 Annexes

-The college also owns annexes at Norham Gardens, on Dawson Street and on Iffley Road.
+The college also owns annexes at Norham Gardens, on Dawson Street, and on Iffley Road.

-The Norham Gardens annexe includes the Graduate Centre, a complex consisting of several large Victorian villas.
+The Norham Gardens annexe includes the Graduate Centre, a complex consisting of several large Victorian villas, including Gunfield.
 This site was for many years the home of St Stephen's House, Oxford, before that institution moved to Iffley Road in 1980.
 The Norham Gardens annexe has the capacity to house most first-year graduate students and has its own common room, IT facilities, gardens and gym.
 In addition to student rooms, the Graduate Centre also has a quantity of faculty housing.
 The Dawson Street and Iffley Road annexes host undergraduates who do not live on the main site in pleasant en-suite, self-catering rooms.

 Student life

 As of 2017, the college has roughly 410 undergraduate, 300 graduate students and 75 Fellows, organised into three common rooms.
 The Junior Common Room (JCR), for undergraduates, and Middle Common Room (MCR), for postgraduates, both organise regular events, including a Freshers' week programme, dinners and film nights.
-The college is reputed for the strength of its 'Hall Spirit' with the semi-finals and finals of sports competitions regularly attended by in excess of 70 supporters.